 I'm not a morning person, but that didn't matter when our elementary school's start time moved nearly two hours earlier this year.
 My issues with the breakfast hour had to change – including the hour part.
 What I have now are the breakfast minutes.
 My challenge: Getting a quick and easy meal on the table in less time than it takes to sleep through another snooze-button.
 The even bigger challenge: Packing in enough calories and nutrition to fuel everyone through the school and work day.
 As with most home cooking, we found a little advance work the day before can make a big difference.

-Here are 5 quick breakfast ideas that are on our regular rotation, including two that -– for those mornings that still get away from you -– can be grabbed on your way out the door.
-And if you want to focus just on grab-and-go meals, give these adorable hand pies a try, too.
+Here are 5 quick breakfast ideas, including two on the go breakfast ideas that -– for those mornings that still get away from you -– can be grabbed on your way out the door.
+We'll also dish out some great meal prep ideas for breakfast.